ivanmuller/usdblue/README.md

 👷‍♂️ Work in progress

-A webapp to show the unofficial price of USD in Argentina from different sources and different ascrapping methods.
+A webapp to show the unofficial price of USD in Argentina from different sources and different scrapping methods.

 [Demo vailable here](https://usdblue.vercel.app)